MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 9. Click on **Send Invitation**.

-10. **Important**: Send an email note to the Microsoft Community Training team that the permission has been shared.
+10. **Important**: Send an email note to the Community Training team that the permission has been shared.
 You can reply to the  email chain in which AAB file was shared with you.

 > [!NOTE]
 >